Iran briefly seizes 2 US sea drones in Red Sea amid tensions

 It added: “The U.S Navy was warned to avoid repeating similar incidents in future.”

-A U.S. defense official, speaking on condition of anonymity to discuss the incident before the military offered a formal statement, identified the seized drones as Saildrone Explorers.
+The U.S. Navy’s Mideast-based 5th Fleet identified the seized drones as Saildrone Explorers.
 Those drones are commercially available and used by a variety of clients, including scientists, to monitor open waters.

-Two American destroyers in the Red Sea, as well as Navy helicopters, responded to the incident, the official said.
-They called the Iranian destroyer over the radio and followed the vessel until it released the drones Friday morning, the official said.
+“The unmanned surface vessels were unarmed and taking unclassified photos of the surrounding environment while loitering in an assigned patrol area at least 4 nautical miles from the nearest maritime traffic lane,” the 5th Fleet said.

+“The vessels posed no risk to naval traffic and had been operating in the general vicinity of the Southern Red Sea for more than 200 consecutive days without incident.”

+The Navy’s guided-missile destroyers USS Nitze and USS Delbert D. Black responded to the seizure at 2 p.m.
+Thursday and each deployed MH-60 Sea Hawk helicopters, the 5th Fleet said.
+Iran ultimately released the drones at 8 a.m.
+Friday.

-Initially, the Iranian sailors tried to cover the drones with tarps and deny they had them, the official said, adding that the drones are now in U.S. custody.
+Initially, the Iranian sailors tried to cover the drones with tarps and deny they had them, a U.S. defense official said.
+The official spoke on condition of anonymity to discuss unpublicized details about the incident.

 This marks the second such incident in recent days as negotiations over Tehran’s nuclear deal with world powers hang in the balance.

-The earlier incident involved Iran’s paramilitary Revolutionary Guard, not its regular navy, and occurred in the Persian Gulf.
+The earlier incident that began Monday night involved Iran’s paramilitary Revolutionary Guard, not its regular navy, and occurred in the Persian Gulf.
 The Guard towed a Saildrone Explorer before releasing it as an American warship trailed it.
 Iran had criticized the U.S. Navy for releasing a “Hollywood” video of the incident, only to do the same Friday in the Red Sea incident.

 The 5th Fleet launched its unmanned Task Force 59 last year.
 Drones used by the Navy include ultra-endurance aerial surveillance drones, surface ships like the Sea Hawk and the Sea Hunter and smaller underwater drones that resemble torpedoes.